-Developing your skills in panning as described above, will help you get some action in your shots because you can get away with slower shutter speed.
+Developing your skills in panning, as described above, will help you get some action in your shots because you can get away with a slower shutter speed.

-If you’re at the dirt track, the flying debris will give you all the sense of the action you need so a shutter speed of 1/500th may provide you good results.
+If you’re at the dirt track, the flying debris will give you all the sense of the action you need, so a shutter speed of 1/500th may provide you with good results.
 Experiment on the day to see what will work best in the conditions.

 Setting the Aperture